edequartel/BrailleStudio/documents/contract.md

 ## 6) Stability notes

 - `keyActionContext` is not sent anymore.
-- Raw key events are opt-in (`sent raw keys` checkbox).
+- raw key events are opt-in (`sent raw keys` checkbox).
-- `thumbKey` is now envelope-style to align with context events.
+- `thumbKey` is envelope-style to align with context events.
+- `brailleLine` uses a fixed 40-cell display projection for text and braille strings.